skypanther/simplesim/readme.md

 # SimpleSim

-**Alpha - Unstable** - Tested on OS X only, with working Xcode and Android configurations.
+> **Alpha** - Tested on OS X only, with working Xcode and Android configurations.
 Not tested on Windows, or in the absence of Xcode/Android environments.
 Use at your own peril! :-)

 Simplifies launching Titanium apps to the simulator/emulator by allowing the use of aliases rather than UDIDs / emulator names.